James A. Garfield: Treatment and death

 Garfield had long been anxious to escape hot, unhealthy Washington, and in early September the doctors agreed to move him to Elberon, part of Long Branch, New Jersey, where his wife had recovered earlier in the summer.
 He left the White House for the last time on September 5, traveling in a specially cushioned railway car; a spur line to the Francklyn Cottage, a seaside mansion given over to his use, was built in a night by volunteers.
-After arriving in Elberon the next day, Garfield was moved from the train car to a bedroom where he could see the ocean as officials and reporters maintained what became (after an initial rally) a death watch.
+After arriving in Elberon the next day, Garfield was moved from the train car to a bedroom from which he could see the ocean as officials and reporters maintained what became (after an initial rally) a death watch.
 Garfield's personal secretary, Joe Stanley Brown, wrote forty years later, "to this day I cannot hear the sound of the low slow roll of the Atlantic on the shore, the sound which filled my ears as I walked from my cottage to his bedside, without recalling again that ghastly tragedy."

-On September 18, Garfield asked Colonel A.F.
+On September 18 Garfield asked Colonel A.F.
 Rockwell, a friend, if he would have a place in history.
-Rockwell assured him he would, and told Garfield he had much work still before him.
-But his response was, "No, my work is done."
-The following day, Garfield, then suffering also from pneumonia and hypertension, marveled that he could not pick up a glass despite feeling well, and went to sleep without discomfort.
+Rockwell assured him he would and told Garfield he had much work still before him, but his response was, "No, my work is done."
+The following day Garfield, then also suffering from pneumonia and hypertension, marveled that he could not pick up a glass despite feeling well and went to sleep without discomfort.
 He awoke that evening around 10:15 p.m. complaining of great pain in his chest to his chief of staff General David Swaim, who was watching him, as he placed his hand over his heart.
 The president then requested a drink of water from Swaim.
 After finishing his glass, Garfield said, "Oh Swaim, this terrible pain—press your hand on it."
 As Swaim put his hand on Garfield's chest, Garfield's hands went up reflexively.
 Clutching his heart, he exclaimed, "Oh, Swaim, can't you stop this?
 Oh, oh, Swaim!"
 Those were Garfield's last words.
 Swaim ordered another attendant to send for Bliss, who found Garfield unconscious.
 Despite efforts to revive him, Garfield never awoke, and he was pronounced dead at about 10:30 p.m.
 Learning from a reporter of Garfield's death the following day, Chester A. Arthur took the presidential oath of office administered by New York Supreme Court Justice John R. Brady.